DaleFielding/bonsai-bay/TESTING.md

 For this project, I have used manual testing throughout development and post development so that I can take a hands-on approach and ensure everything works smoothly.

+I have ensured that my requirements.txt file only includes the necessary dependencies for the apps functionality and removed any unused dependencies.
+Procfile is declared with the necessary code to allow the app for function with Heroku.

 ## Validation
 ### WSC - Markup Validation Service
 * Homepage (including base.html and index.html):